Standard fjord tour from Voss

 Beautiful roundtrip starting with the train from Voss.
-Hightlights are the famous Flåm railway, biking down to Flåm and fjord safari to Gudvangen.
+Highlights are the train ride to Myrdal, biking from Myrdal to Flåm and fjord safari on the Nærøyfjord to Gudvangen.

-This is a very popular round trip that lasts about 6 hours and takes you through some of the most beautiful landscapes in Norway.
-The tour includes the part of the Bergen Railway, the beautiful Flåm Railway, a cycling trip down the Flåm valley and a fjord safari with a local guide from Flåm to Gudvangen.
+This is a very popular round trip that lasts about 7 hours and takes you through some of the most beautiful landscapes in Norway.
+The tour includes the railway from Voss to Myrdal, a cycling trip down the Flåm valley and a fjord safari with a local guide from Flåm to Gudvangen.

 You can also stop and take photos en route.
 Once down in Flåm, you have about an hour to explore on your own.
 Flåm is a charming small village surrounded by steep mountainsides, cascading waterfalls and narrow valleys.
 It is lovely just to stroll around, but you can also visit the Flåm Railway Museum.
 It is also a nice place to catch a bite to eat before embarking on the fjord safari.